 MKRC seeks to build a stronger regional community through cooperation, leadership and planning.
 Through MKRC's leadership, area jurisdictions and diverse community interests collaborate to address the region's problems and identify opportunities for cooperative solutions.
 These efforts, in turn, enhance the effectiveness of local government.

-MKRC plays an active leadership role in strengthening the metropolitan community by:
+MKRC plays an active leadership role in strengthening area communities by:

-- Providing a forum for addressing regional objectives and diverse community issues; - Long-range planning and public policy coordination; and - Technical assistance and services to enhance the effectiveness of local government.
+- Providing a forum for addressing regional objectives, diverse community issues; - Long-range planning, public policy coordination; and - Technical assistance and services to enhance the effectiveness of local government.